bbauska/HTML5-webdev/html-basics.md

 <h2>Q. Why you would use a srcset attribute in an image tag?
 Explain the process the browser used when evaluating the content of this attribute.</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The `srcset` attribute allows to define a list of different image resources along with size information so that browser can pick the most appropriate image based on the actual device\'s resolution.
+The `srcset` attribute allows to define a list of different image resources along with size information so that browser can pick the most appropriate image based on the actual device&apos;s resolution.

 **Syntax:**